E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow

 \subsection{Quantized Super-Resolution Networks}

-To apply BNNs to super-resolution tasks, many approaches from different perspectives have been proposed.
-A parameterized quantization maximum scale is proposed for 8-bit and 4-bit SR networks, adaptively learning the quantization truncated parameter in the training process, which can effectively alleviate the problem of the large dynamic quantization range of the quantized SR networks.
+To apply BNNs to SR tasks, many approaches from different perspectives have been proposed.
+Li \emph{et al.}~\cite{li2020pams} adopted a truncated parameter to adaptively adjust the upper bound of quantization range for multi-bit SR networks.
 For BSRNs, Xin \emph{et al.}~\cite{xin2020binarized} proposed a bit-accumulation mechanism to gradually refine features through spatial attention.
 Jiang \emph{et al.}~\cite{jiang2021training} proposed a new binary training mechanism based on feature distribution for BSRNs, which enables training BSRNs without BN layers.
 Zhang \emph{et al.}~\cite{zhang2021embarrassingly} proposed a compact uniform prior for the full-precision weights in BSRNs and uses a pixel-level curriculum learning strategy to improve the performance.
-However, most of these BSRN works draw on the latest advances in BNNs for the classification task and do not analyze and study the characteristics of BSRNs.
+However, most of these BSRN works draw on the latest advances in BNNs for classification and do not analyze and study the characteristics of BSRNs.